onfido/ecr-mirror/README.md

 Running `ecr-mirror sync` will begin concurrently fetching all images and pushing them to ECR.

-You can run `ecr-mirror list` to see all repositories that will be mirrored.
+You can run `ecr-mirror list-repos` to see all repositories that will be mirrored.

 You can also manually copy specific image patterns using `ecr-mirror copy`: